Burn Multiple Formula: 1.8x SaaS Median (2026 Data)

 - Stage matters: pre-seed companies at 4x are fine, Series B companies at 4x are not.

-- Improve it by increasing net new ARR (pricing, expansion, retention) or reducing burn (cut inefficient channels, renegotiate contracts).
+- Improve it by increasing net new ARR (pricing, expansion, retention) or reducing burn (cut inefficient channels, renegotiate vendor contracts).

 - Track it alongside growth rate for the full picture.
 A low burn multiple with low growth is just a small company.
 The goal is efficient, fast growth.